 Complete inactivity: This is where you avoid any movement of the affected part.
 One mistake that I have made when resting is that I have rested from the activity that I believe caused the injury (the ‘triggering activity’) but then kept doing everything else as normal.
 I think for a certain period of time you need to rest from the triggering activity and other activities as well.
 Depending how many activities you avoid you are on a spectrum with complete inactivity of the affected part as the most extreme option

-ii) Avoid high stress movements.
+Avoid high stress movements.
 There are certain movements which might be considered to be ‘high stress movements’.
 These are not always immediately obviously.
 It was only after injuring my right knee that I learnt that going up and down stairs puts a great deal of stress through the knee joint.
+Twisting is a high stress knee movement.
 I think it is wise to be aware of what these ‘high risk’ movements are, not so that you avoid them altogether but just so that you are aware of not overdoing them, particularly if you have anatomical variations such as pes cavus (high arches in the feet).
 This is essentially about avoiding excessive stress.

 - in the right way